RolandMueller1994/motu-avb-usb/README.md

 # motu-avb
-Linux USB driver for the MOTU AVB series interfaces
+Linux USB driver for the MOTU AVB series interfaces.
+This version was tested with the Ultralite AVB ESS devices and tries to solve the problems with channel hopping and decimated sound.

 ## Module parameters: